SvitlanaTsupryk-jul18/react-typescript-form/README.md

 ## To see project click on link --> [Contact form](https://svitlanatsupryk-jul18.github.io/react-typescript-form/contact)

-This React project is example of form validation and adaptive interface.
+This React project is example of form validation, routing and adaptive interface.